 “Jesus answered and said to them, “You are mistaken, not knowing the Scriptures nor the power of God.”

-Here are seven scriptures which reveal the only kind of fear you should ever have and equally important. . .how you are blessed by knowing it.
+Here are seven scriptures which reveal the only kind of fear you should ever have and equally important. . .how you’re blessed by it.

 First, when you fear the Lord you have everything you need.

 “O fear the Lord, you His saints [revere and worship Him]!
 For there is no want to those who truly revere and worship Him with godly fear.”